-We start by providing a comprehensive description of techies based on precise administrative and survey datasets from the French National Institute of Statistics and Economic Studies, INSEE.
-We identify techie workers by using the French occupational classification (INSEE, 2003).
-Techie jobs are distinguished from other occupations by INSEE because they are related to the installation, management, maintenance, and support of ICT, product and process design, longer-term R&D activities, and other technology-related tasks.
-We show that techies are also distinguished from other workers by their STEM (science, technology, engineering, and math, including computer science) diplomas, skills, and experience.
-We also show that they adopt, manage, and diffuse technology within firms.
+We identify techie workers by using the French occupational classification.
+INSEE (2003) distinguishes techies from other occupations: their tasks are characterized by the installation, management, maintenance, and support of ICT, product and process design, R&D activities, as well as other technology-related tasks.
+In line with this, we show that techies differ from other workers by their STEM qualifications, skill profiles, and experience.
+Survey data also